 - Many Sessions scenario addresses the case of many simultaneous sessions to remote computers established by system users at the same time.
 The sessions might include multiple users attached to the same computer (session sharing) or users accessing different computers.
 In this situation Session Manager could be installed on multiple different nodes to reduce the load to each individual Session Manager.
 Application GUI will load balance Session Manager selected to access specific computer group based on the number of sessions currently opened on an Session Manager.
 In addition to that some Session Manager components could be installed at the strategic network locations to provide (better) access to certain network resources.
 IT creates Session Manager proximity groups that define groups of Session Manager services that access certain computers selected by IP addresses or by name pattern.

-- Many Jobs scenario covers the case when there are many parallel password reset, script execution, notifications, or discovery jobs running in the background.
-In this case the Job Engine component could be installed on the multiple computers connected through the single RDBMS to reduce the load on any particular node.
-The Job Engine component could be configured to increase, decrease the thread load for every particular process or to disable certain processes on some nodes completely.
-For example, some computers might only handle password reset jobs while other computer might only handle notifications.
+- Many Jobs scenario covers the case when there are many parallel password resets, script executions, notifications, or discovery jobs running in the background.
+In this case the Job Engine component could be installed on multiple computers connected through the single RDBMS to reduce the load on any particular node.
+The Job Engine component could be configured to increase or decrease the thread load for every particular process or to disable certain processes on some nodes completely.
+For example, some computers might only handle password reset jobs while other computers might only handle notifications.
 In addition to that some Job Engine components could be installed at the strategic network locations to provide (better) access to certain network resources.

 - Combination scenario allows use of any previous deployment configuration.
 The complete system application farm might contain multiple nodes distributed across multiple network locations accessed through a single HTTPS entry point.

 You install an XTAM node in an isolated network to provide access to assets in this network and to execute jobs such as password resets on the assets in the isolated network.